pzivich/Delicatessen/docs/Reference/index.rst

 Reference
 ==========================

-This page links to the documentation for each functionality within `deli`. *M-Estimator* contains documentation for the general M-Estimator procedure. *Estimating Equations* details the built-in estimating equations that come with `deli`.
+This page links to the documentation for each functionality within `delicatessen`. *M-Estimator* contains documentation for the general M-Estimator procedure. *Estimating Equations* details the built-in estimating equations that come with `delicatessen`.

-For a more narrative-driven description of M-Estimation and how to use `deli`, please see the side-bar.
+For a more narrative-driven description of M-Estimation and how to use `delicatessen`, please see the side-bar.

 .. toctree::